 Accessibility Resources for Plain Language Authors and Editors

-What every plain language author and editor should know about eAccessibility
+What every Plain language author and editor should know about eAccessibility

 When we use plain language, and we do it well, everyone benefits.